Blue State Blues: Sometimes You Need to Use Force to Prevent War | Breitbart

-President Donald Trump prevented war with Iran this week, first by shocking the world with a successful airstrike against General Qasem Soulemani, and second by holding back when Iran fired missiles at U.S. troops, killing none.
+President Donald Trump prevented war with Iran this week, first by shocking the world with a successful airstrike against General Qasem Soleimani, and second by holding back when Iran fired missiles at U.S. troops, killing none.

 In the first action, Trump restored the U.S. deterrent and made clear he would react to any harm to Americans.
 In the second, Trump allowed Iran to “save face,” at no cost — and without being drawn further into a messy conflict.

 Trump was mocked relentlessly by Democratic Party leaders, 2020 presidential candidates, and the media for not having a “strategy.”
 Yet the “strategy” was simple, clear, and effective.
-They are just too ignorant to understand it.
+They were just too obstinate to understand it.

 Put simply: you need to use force to prevent war.